autolab/docs/docs/index.md

         Email: "admin@foo.bar"

-### Docker (rails-5-docker-dev)
+### Docker (Development) (rails-5-docker-dev)
-This sets up Autolab, Tango, and Redis locally with Docker Compose.
+This sets up a development setup of Autolab, Tango, and Redis locally with Docker Compose.

 1. First ensure that Docker is installed